Power-Toolkit

 // Show loading state

-executeBtn.disabled = true;
+this.ui.executeBtn.disabled = true;

-executeBtn.textContent = 'Processing...';
+this.ui.executeBtn.textContent = 'Processing...';

 // Your business logic here